Edge Delta Elastic Destination

 Key benefits:

-- No data loss: Logs are preserved during destination outages
+- Data durability: Logs preserved during destination outages and slowdowns

 - Automatic recovery: No manual intervention required